cisco/cisco-network-puppet-module/README.md

 ## <a href='module-description'>Module Description</a>

 The ciscopuppet module allows a network administrator to manage Cisco Network Elements using Puppet.
-This module bundles a set of Puppet Types, providers, Beaker Tests, Sample Manifests and Installation Tools for effective network management.
+This module bundles a set of Puppet Types, Providers, Beaker Tests, Sample Manifests and Installation Tools for effective network management.
 The  resources and capabilities provided by this Puppet Module will grow with contributions from Cisco, Puppet Labs and the open source community.

 The Cisco Network Elements and Operating Systems managed by this Puppet Module are continuously expanding.
-See [Cisco Resource Platform Support](#cisco-resource-platform-support) for a list of currently supported hardware and software.
+See [Resource Platform Support Matrix](#resource-platform-support-matrix) for a list of currently supported hardware and software.

 This GitHub repository contains the latest version of the ciscopuppet module source code.
 Supported versions of the ciscopuppet module are available at Puppet Forge.
-Please refer to [SUPPORT.md](SUPPORT.md) for additional details.
+Please refer to [SUPPORT.md](https://github.com/cisco/cisco-network-puppet-module/blob/master/SUPPORT.md) for additional details.

 ##### Dependencies